-4. It’s economical.
+4. A slow cooker is economical.
 I can double up quantities.
 Eat and freeze

 5. It’s energy efficient, less of a drain on the electric

 That slow cooker is economical and efficient.
 It uses far less electricity than our electric fan oven.
-More pennies (or centimes because I am in France) saved.
-Kerrching!
+More pennies saved.
+Kerching!

 6. The long, slow cooking does amazing things to food flavours